tinuzz/wp-plugin-ngg-lightgallery/README.md

 implemented in two steps:

 1. A custom (hardcoded) WordPress slug ('pannellum') is handled fully by this plugin and bypasses all other WordPress code.
 Through this slug, the plugin outputs a HTML page, that contains nothing else than a Pannellum viewer for the image ID that is passed in the URL.
 2. By using 'pannellum' at the start of an image description in NextGEN, LightGallery will display an iframe with the Pannellum viewer in it.
+Aside from some very small details, this is the same as specifying 'link:https://yoursite/pannellum/<image_id>' in the description, to invoke the iframe directly.

 Pannellum uses WebGL to display the image, and this comes with some limitations regarding image size.
 In particular, mobile devices can have trouble displaying